-Altum's top-line revenues mostly consist of net interest income, which makes up around 80% of total revenues (adjusted for non-recurring items such as proceeds from the sale of properties in H1 2017).
-Other items include compensation for management expenses related to state aid programmes, proceeds from sales of office building and income from property privatisation, which have been at around EUR5.5 million during H1 2017.
-Fees and commission income accounted for around 1% of total revenues both in H1 2017.
+Altum's top-line revenues mostly consist of net interest income, which makes up to 74% of total revenues.
+Other items include compensation for management expenses related to state aid programmes and proceeds from sales of office building, which have been at around EUR7.8 million during 2017.
+Fees and commission income accounted for around 3% of total revenues in 2017.

 After reporting a net loss of EUR2.2 million in 2014, Altum showed a positive bottom-line result over the next two years, although it was very close to break-even in 2016.
-After adjusting for non-recurring items, its net profit stood at EUR2.1 million in H1 2017 up from EUR85 thousand in YE 2016, which translate into net income to average managed assets ratios of 0.48% and 0.02% respectively.
-Reported net profit stood at EUR5.4 million in H1 2017 and EUR2.2 million in YE 2016.
+After adjusting for non-recurring items, its net profit stood at EUR3.7 million in 2017 up from EUR85 thousand in YE 2016, which translate into net income to average managed assets ratios of 0.82% and 0.02% respectively.
+Reported net profit stood at EUR7.1 million in 2017 and EUR2.2 million in YE 2016.